Assistant Professor in Orthopaedic Surgery

 The Seyler Lab focuses on periprosthetic joint infections, a serious complication after hip and knee arthroplasty.
-The incidence of periprosthetic joint infection (PJI) is reported to range from 2.0-2.4% of cases and is on the rise in the United States, as are the annual cases and cost of infected total joint arthroplasty revisions.[1]
+The incidence of periprosthetic joint infection (PJI) ranges from 2.0-2.4 percent of cases.
+The annual cases and cost of infected total joint arthroplasty revisions are on the rise in the United States.[1]
 An analysis of the National Inpatient Sample database found that PJI was the most common reason for revision total knee arthroplasty and the third most common diagnosis for revision total hip arthroplasty procedures.[2]

-With the increased use of implantable devices such as total joint arthroplasties, the number of biofilm-associated infections has emerged as a significant financial burden and clinical problem because biofilms are often resistant to traditional antimicrobial therapy and difficult to eradicate.[3]
-Biofilm cells show as much as a 1,000-fold more resistance to traditional antimicrobial therapy than their planktonic cell counterparts, and biofilm-based microbial infections make up up to 80% of all infections in patients, leading the CDC to declare biofilms to be one of the most important medical hurdles of the century.[4]
+With the increased use of implantable devices such as total joint arthroplasties, biofilm-associated infections have emerged as a significant financial burden and clinical problem because biofilms are often resistant to traditional antimicrobial therapy and difficult to eradicate.[3]
+Biofilm cells show as much as 1,000-fold more resistance to traditional antimicrobial therapy than their planktonic cell counterparts, and biofilm-based microbial infections make up to 80 percent of all infections in patients, leading the CDC to declare biofilms to be one of the most important medical hurdles of the century.[4]

 Current Projects

-- Develop an imaging modality that is capable of diagnosing biofilm-related infections and can be used to monitor treatment outcomes longitudinally
+• Develop an imaging modality capable of diagnosing biofilm-related infections and can be used to monitor treatment outcomes longitudinally.

-- Develop a treatment approach to biofilm-associated implant infections using metabolites from marine sponges that have been found to have anti-biofilm properties
+• Develop a treatment approach to biofilm-associated implant infections using metabolites from marine sponges with anti-biofilm properties.

-- Establish a reliable animal model of staphylococcus aureus biofilm that can be used by multiple collaborators to study novel imaging modalities, characterize the ability of antimicrobial agents, and evaluate prophylactic effect of novel implant coatings
+• Establish a reliable animal model of staphylococcus aureus biofilm that multiple collaborators can use to study novel imaging modalities, characterize the ability of antimicrobial agents, and evaluate the prophylactic effect of novel implant coatings.

-- Develop an antibiotic-releasing spacer for two-stage revision procedures that does not interact with antibiotics and has stability and strength independent of what type of antibiotic is delivered
+• Develop an antibiotic-releasing spacer for two-stage revision procedures that do not interact with antibiotics and have stability and strength independent of the type of antibiotic delivered.

 Selected Publications and Grants